-CNC copper machining is one of the most precise metal machining services for manufacturing copper parts across industries.
+CNC machining copper is one of the most precise metal machining services for manufacturing copper parts across industries.
 Copper has ductility, high thermal and electrical conductivity, corrosion resistance and wear resistance, good formability during hot and cold working, and is a good conductor of heat and electricity.
 These properties make it the right choice for CNC machining.
 CNC copper parts have good machinability and are one of the easiest materials to machine.
-Therefore, CNC processed copper parts are widely used in automobile, aerospace, medical and other industries.
+Therefore, CNC-processed copper parts are widely used in automobile, aerospace, medical, and other industries.

 Commonly used copper grades and copper alloys for CNC processing

-Copper 101: is the purest grade of copper, containing 99.9% copper, and is also the most expensive of these copper grades.
+Copper 101: It is the purest grade of copper, containing 99.9% copper, and is also the most expensive of these copper grades.
 It is used as the basis for bronze and brass alloys and is a pure copper containing approximately 0.0005% oxygen.

 Copper C110: Also an electrolytic tough copper, easier to process than Copper 101, and the most popular of all electrolytic copper grades.
 Copper C110 typically contains less than 50 parts per million of metallic impurities, including sulfur.
 Additionally, they are highly conductive, up to 100% IACS (International Annealed Copper Standard).

 (Note: Electrolytic tough copper is derived from cathode copper.
 Cathode copper refers to copper refined through electrolysis.
 This process involves filling copper compounds into the solution.
-Then applying enough power helps purify the copper material.
+Then, applying enough power helps purify the copper material.
 Therefore, most electrolytic copper Contains fewer impurities than other copper grades.)

 Bronze: It is an alloy of tin, copper, and phosphorus known for its hardness and strength.
 Bronze is CNC machined to produce bearings and gears.